csgno1/simpleMesh/README.md

-# simpleMesh - a simple mesh wireless network using Raspberry PIs
+# simpleMesh - a simple mesh wireless network built using Raspberry PIs and easily deployed

 Assumptions...
 Start with Openwrt images for Raspberry PIs, version n.nn (TBD)